 These fluffy dinner rolls are delicious enough to be a treat but easy enough for everyday.

-Light and Fluffy Dinner Rolls
+Homemade Dinner Rolls

-Combine the sugar, 1/4 cup of the warm water, and active dry yeast in a medium mixing bowl.
+- Combine the sugar, 1/4 cup of the warm water, and active dry yeast in a medium mixing bowl.
 Stir to combine and leave to proof for 5-10 minutes or until bubbles begin to form.

-Stir in the coconut oil, bread flour, and salt and mix until the flour is hydrated.
+- Stir in the coconut oil, bread flour, and salt and mix until the flour is hydrated.
 Gently oil your hands and knead the dough in the bowl for 3-5 minutes or until a soft but still slightly shaggy dough forms, reapplying oil as needed to keep dough from sticking.

-Cover bowl with a plate, lid, or plastic wrap and leave to rise for 1-2 hours or until doubled in bulk.
+- Cover bowl with a plate, lid, or plastic wrap and leave to rise for 1-2 hours or until doubled in bulk.
 Punch down the dough and divide it into three equal pieces.
 Divide each piece of dough into fifths, forming fifteen total pieces of dough.

-Cover pan a lid or greased plastic wrap and set aside to rise until doubled, approximately 45 minutes.
+- Cover pan a lid or greased plastic wrap and set aside to rise until doubled, approximately 45 minutes.
 Preheat oven to 375.

-Once oven is hot, bake the rolls for 20-25 minutes or until golden on top.
+- Once oven is hot, bake the rolls for 20-25 minutes or until golden on top.
 Allow to cool for five minutes in pan before removing.
 Serve warm with butter or homemade jam.